crashoverride777/swifty-ads/README.md

 // Manually
 https://developers.google.com/admob/ios/quick-start#manually_using_the_sdk_download

 I would recommend using Cocoa Pods especially if you will add more SDKs down the line from other ad networks.
-Its a bit more complicated but once you understand and do it once or twice its a breeze.

 They have an app now which should makes managing pods alot easier. https://cocoapods.org/app